Text Functions

 isPlain text

 Check if text contains plaintext only.
+Without arguments, displays help.

 Arguments

-text- Required.
-String.
+text- String.
+Required.
 Text to search for mapping tokens.

 Return codes